NimaBoscarino/web-server-notes/README.md

 })
 ```

-Take a look at the `ExpressDemo` folder for more examples.
+Take a look at the `express_demo` folder for more examples.

 Often we'll want our web servers to return HTML pages containing that might have been pulled from a database, another API, etc. In these cases, we'd like to have a **"template"** system that lets us specify the general form of certain web pages (e.g. a profile page) which we can fill in with the required data.